jessepav/lacygoill-wiki-backup/man/man.md

 ##
 # ?

+Let's understand this request:

+    .if t .ti +\w'\fBpathfind\fP\ 'u

+---

+By experiment, we  find that the nroff  ASCII output has a line  break after the --version option, but since we are in paragraph mode, the next line continues at the left margin.
+That is  objectionable here, so we  put in a conditional  statement that applies only to nroff, and is ignored by troff .
+It uses  the temporary  indentation command  ( .ti  ) with  an argument  of +9n, meaning to indent  nine spaces, which is  the width of the command  name, plus a trailing space, in a fixedwidth font:

+---

+The indentation  amount is  more complex  because with  a proportional  font, we don't know the width of the command name and one following space.
+The  \w'...'u command  measures  the width  of the  material  inside the  single quotes.
+Because  that text  is  set in  a  bold font,  we use  an  inline font  wrapper,
+\fB...\fP, meaning switch to  a bold font, and then switch  back to the previous font.
+There are similar font-switching commands for roman ( \fR ), italic ( \fI ), and fixed-width ( \fC ) fonts.
+The C stands for Courier, a widely used fixed-width font dating back to the days of manual typewriters.

+##
+# ?

+Document that you  when find a word/expression which you  don't understand in an info page, you most  probably can find it in the index of  one of the appendices at the bottom.

+For example, in `$ info groff`, one can read this after searching for `\.ti`:

+> This request causes a break; its value is associated with the
+> current environment (*note Environments::).
+The default scaling
+> indicator is 'm'.
+A call of 'ti' without an argument is ignored.

+What is a “scaling indicator”?

+Jump to the bottom of the page, and search backward for `scaling indicator`:

+> * scaling indicator:                     Measurements.        (line   6)

+Now, you know that the info is at `$ info -n Measurements groff`.

+# ?

 Some  escape sequences  take arguments  separated by  single quotes,  others are regulated by a length encoding introduced  by an open parenthesis or enclosed in square brackets.